LEED: Rating systems

-Draft versions of LEED v5 have been released and revised in response to public comment during 2024.
-The official final version of LEED v5 is expected to be released in 2025.
+Draft versions of LEED v5 were released and revised in response to public comment during 2024.
+The official final version of LEED v5 was released in April 2025.
 Future updates to the standard are planned to occur every five years.

 LEED forms the basis for other sustainability rating systems such as the U.S. Environmental Protection Agency's (EPA) Labs21 and LEED Canada.
 The Australian Green Star is based on both LEED and the UK's Building Research Establishment Environmental Assessment Methodology (BREEAM).

 LEED v3 (2009)

 LEED 2009 encompasses ten rating systems for the design, construction and operation of buildings, homes and neighborhoods.
 Five overarching categories correspond to the specialties available under the LEED professional program.
 That suite consists of: